eliottbrion/eliottbrion.github.io/_posts/2017-03-29-introducing-tale.md

 ---
-layout: post
+layout: default
 title:  "Introducing Tale"
 author: "Chester"
 ---

-Tale is a minimal [Jekyll](https://jekyllrb.com/) theme curated for storytellers.
+Eliott is a minimal [Jekyll](https://jekyllrb.com/) theme curated for storytellers.
 It is designed and developed by [myself](https://github.com/chesterhow/) for a friend who writes short stories.

 ## Tale features
 - Compatible with GitHub Pages